slick/slick/slick/src/sphinx/schemas.rst

 Schemas
 =======

-This chapter describes how to work with database schemas in the :ref:`Lifted Embedding <lifted-embedding>` API.
-This explains how you can write schema descriptions by hand.
-Instead you can also use the :doc:`code generator <code-generation>` to take this work off your hands.
+This chapter describes how to work with database schemas in Scala code, in particular how to write them manually, which is useful when you start writing an application without a pre-existing database.
+If you already have a schema in the database, you can also use the :doc:`code generator <code-generation>` to take this work off your hands.

 .. index:: table, row

 Table Rows
 ----------

-In order to use the *Lifted Embedding* API for type-safe queries, you need to define ``Table`` row classes for your database schema.
+In order to use the Scala API for type-safe queries, you need to define ``Table`` row classes for your database schema.
 These describe the structure of the tables: